 Making pancakes from scratch

 Making pancakes from scratch is easy when you learn how to make pancake mix from scratch.
-It’s similar to store-bought baking mixes but without the partially hydrogenated cottonseed oil, enriched flour, or dextrose.
+This homemade pancake mix is similar to store-bought baking mixes but without the partially hydrogenated cottonseed oil, enriched flour, dextrose, or other yucky ingredients.

 Be sure to read below for ideas on how to use this pancake mix as the foundation for quick and easy breakfasts all week long.

 Freezing pancakes for a quick and easy breakfast (without much extra work)

 Once the dry mix is put together, making pancakes from scratch is a snap, but to really speed things up, here’s a trick.
 Plan a day to make a double (or triple) batch of pancakes using this pancake mix.
 (I love Sunday mornings for this.)
 Eat what you need and then save the rest, cooling them completely before freezing the pancakes.

 Using your favorite waxed paper (if you’re being extra careful to avoid toxins, try a soy based wax paper) cut wax paper into squares and place a piece in between each pancake.
 Store pancakes in a freezer friendly container.
 Place a layer of waxed paper on the bottom of the freezer container so the pancake doesn’t stick to it.

 Another option for freezing pancakes would be to place the cooled pancakes on a baking sheet and freeze.
 When the pancakes are frozen, place them into your freezer-safe container and put them in your freezer.
 By freezing pancakes on a baking sheet first, you reduce the chances of the pancakes sticking together and you don’t have to use waxed paper.

 Simply place frozen pancakes in a toaster or toaster oven straight from the freezer until completely thawed and warm.
 Serve with freshly made warm applesauce for a yummy breakfast of pancakes made from scratch!